San Antonio Work Injury Lawyers

 If you were injured on the job, whether by your fault or not, you may be able to recover compensation to pay for your medical bills and lost wages by filing a workers’ compensation claim.
 Family members who have lost a loved one in a work accident may also be entitled to workers’ compensation benefits.

-The Law Offices of George Salinas have years of experience and have represented thousands of workplace injury victims in San Antonio who have faced long periods of recovery due to their injuries.
-Contact us at (210) 972-4820 to schedule your free consultation today.
+George Salinas Injury Lawyers have years of experience and have represented thousands of workplace injury victims in San Antonio who have faced long periods of recovery due to their injuries.
+Contact us at 210-225-0909 to schedule your free consultation today.

 Why Is It Necessary to Hire a Lawyer for Workplace Injuries?